ClaroBaro/U.S.-Housing-Market-Analysis/README.md

 **To access the jupyter notebook file for the project, either a.) click on the link at the end of this README File b.)
-Proceed to "Housing Data Project Link" and click on the link posted there.
+Proceed to "Project Link" and click on the link posted there.

 This will bring you to the nbviewer.org site, which will provide a nice display of the jupyter notebook file.